-\textbf{Funding:} We acknowledge support from the AFOSR (Grant No.\ FA9550-1910328), from ARO through the MURI program (Grant No.\ W911NF-20-1-0136), from DARPA (Grant No.\ W911NF2010090), from the NSF (QLCI program through grant number OMA-2016245), and from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+We thank Nathaniel B Vilas, Hannah J Manetsch, Elie Bataille, Xudong Lv, and Mark J Stone for fruitful discussions.
+We acknowledge support from the AFOSR (Grant No.\ FA9550-1910328), from ARO through the MURI program (Grant No.\ W911NF-20-1-0136), from DARPA (Grant No.\ W911NF2010090), from the NSF (QLCI program through grant number OMA-2016245), and from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
 J.H. acknowledges support from the Department of Defense through the National Defense Science and Engineering Graduate (NDSEG) Fellowship Program.

+\textbf{Competing interests:} Y.H.L., N.S. and D.M.S.K. are inventors on a patent application related to the 3D-AODL and fading-Shepard technology reported in this work.
+The authors declare no other competing interests.

 \textbf{Data and materials availability:} Experimental data and simulation code are available from the corresponding author upon reasonable request.